ms-iot/content/en-US/Docs/cloud_intro.md

 ## Security

-For each message, we must ensure that it comes from (or is received by) a trusted device, and is not tampered with.
-Often, the data can contain information that must be encrypted.
+Security is an essential part of IoT.
+For each message, we must ensure that it comes from (or is received by) a trusted device and is not tampered with.
+The data can contain information that must be encrypted.

-Security is an essential part of the IoT and must be designed into the system up front.

 ## Azure IoT Hub